-Is screen time trying to invade your kiddo’s day?
-With the coronavirus pandemic schools across the country shut down, Most still are not back to anything close to a normal schedule.
+Screen time trying to invade your kiddo’s day?
+During the coronavirus pandemic schools across the country shut down.
+Many still are not back to a normal, pre-CoVid schedule.
 With children remaining home you may have heard:

 There’s NOTHING to DO….